 What Factors Influence the Cost of Pursuing an Online Applied Behavior Analysis Degree?

-Type of school: Public universities usually offer lower tuition rates, especially for in-state students, while private or for-profit schools tend to have higher tuition, sometimes exceeding $1,900 per credit hour.
+Type of school: Public universities usually offer lower tuition rates, especially for in-state students.
+Private or for-profit schools often charge more, with some tuition rates sometimes exceeding $1,900 per credit hour.

-Credit-hour requirements and program length: Most master's ABA programs require 30 to 45 credits, with total tuition costs ranging roughly from $12,000 to over $57,000; accelerated or dual-degree tracks may reduce overall expenses.
+Credit-hour requirements and program length: Most master's ABA programs require 30 to 45 credits.
+Total tuition costs can range roughly from $12,000 to over $57,000.
+Accelerated or dual-degree tracks may reduce time in school, but students should confirm whether they reduce total tuition or simply compress the schedule.

-Faculty credentials and school reputation: Programs with highly qualified instructors and strong professional networks may charge premium tuition reflecting the quality of training and support.
+Faculty credentials and school reputation: Programs with experienced ABA faculty, strong professional networks, or a recognized institutional brand may charge premium tuition.

 Are Online Applied Behavior Analysis Programs Cheaper Than Traditional Programs?